sjoerdvankreel/firefly-synth-2/static/Manual.md

   * paramSecondary/paramBackground: used for menu separators, check/comboboxes, slider tracks, and more.
   * paramHighlight: anything that needs highlighting.
 "Show mod bounds", "Engine Knob Visual" etc.
   * alertWindowPrimary: when a messagebox pops up.
+* colorSchemes: named color schemes.
+Can override anything from the default.

 ## Top section
 Contains everything that is not directly related to generating audio.